 If you're unhappy with your grades and choose to appeal, then you must let us know by then you must let us know by contacting the Admissions Team in the relevant School of Department.
 The School will decide, at their discretion, whether they're able to offer you a place as a result of your re-mark.

 Undergraduate applicants wishing to discuss deferring entry to 2023 should email the Admissions Team within the relevant academic School or Department, making sure you include the following details:

 Yes, you can apply to the majority of courses at Manchester without an English language test.
 You may be considered for a conditional offer where you have English language (and/or academic qualification) conditions outstanding.
 English conditions would need to be met before you could be accepted on the course.

-The University also offers 10-week, 6-week and 4-week pre-sessional courses which may be appropriate for some applicants.
-The length would depend on your current English language level, and the level required for the degree programme you are applying to.
-Your Department will advise you on the length of course they would like you to take where appropriate.
-Further information can be found on the University Language Centre website.
+The University offers 10-week, 6-week and 4-week pre-sessional courses which may be appropriate for some applicants.
+The length would depend on your current English language level and the level required for the degree programme you are applying to.
+Your Department will advise you on the length of course they'd like you to take where appropriate.